Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 13.95/ 14.3 kg

-The Siberian "bear" has firmly settled in sixth place both in terms of characteristics and adjusted for price.
-The reserve capacity upon purchase turned out to be quite small - apparently, the battery had been in the warehouse for a long time.
-A typical situation: sellers do not like to keep track of batteries.
+The Siberian “bear” is firmly in sixth place both in terms of characteristics and adjusted for price.
+When purchased, the reserve capacity turned out to be very small - apparently, the battery had been in the warehouse for a long time.
+Typical situation: sellers do not like to monitor batteries.

 Declared capacity 60 Ah